 where $x\in X$ is a closed point on $X$ and $Z$ is an algebraic cycle supported on $D\times X$ for some divisor $D\subset X$.
 We say that $X$ has a \textit{cohomological decomposition of the diagonal} if the above equality holds in $\HH^{2d}(X\times X,\Z)$. \end{defn}

 One important fact is that a stably rational variety always admits a Chow-theoretical (and hence a cohomological) decomposition of the diagonal.
-Voisin \cite{voisin invent} used decomposition of the diagonal to show new examples of three dimensional varieties which are not stably rational.
+Voisin \cite{voisin invent} used decomposition of the diagonal to show new examples of three dimensional unirational varieties which are not stably rational.
+Then Colliot-Th\'el\`ene--Pirutka \cite{ct-p} generlized this method to show that a very general quartic threefold is not stably rational.
 Along the same line of ideas, Totaro \cite{totaro} showed that a very general hypersurface of degree in a certain range is not stably rational.
-Further developments include \cite{ct-p, hkt, hpt1, hpt2, ht, okada}.
+Many new results of non-rationality were obtained in the recent years \cite{hkt, hpt1, hpt2, ht, okada}.
 The smallest possible degree for a hypersurface to be irrational is three.
 In dimension three, it is not known whether there exists a smooth cubic threefold that is stably rational or that is not stably rational.
 When it comes the case of smooth cubic fourfolds, we know there exist rational cubic fourfolds \cite{bd,hassett2, ahtv}.
 It is expected that a very general cubic fourfold is not rational.
 However, no single cubic fourfold has been proven irrational.